Who Can File One?

 How do I prove an Illinois wrongful death case?

-While the circumstances of your loved one’s death are unique, many fatal incidents are based upon the legal concept of negligence.
+Many fatal incidents are based upon the legal concept of negligence.
 In this type of wrongful death claim, you must prove:

 - That party breached this legal duty through careless or reckless actions;